resource-disaggregation/Shoal/README.md

 # Shoal
-Shoal is a new network stack and a network fabric for disaggregated racks within datacenters, that can achieve very high performance while consuming a very modest fraction of rack's power budget, thus enabling dense high performance rack-scale disaggregated clusters within datacenters.
+Shoal is a new network stack and a network fabric for disaggregated racks within datacenters that can achieve very high performance while consuming a very modest fraction of rack's power budget, thus enabling dense high performance rack-scale disaggregated clusters within datacenters.
 The key insight used in Shoal's design is to use fast circuit switches (that could reconfigure within nanoseconds) to build the rack's network.
-For more details, refer to our [NDSI'19 paper](https://www.usenix.org/system/files/nsdi19-shrivastav.pdf).
+For more details, please refer to our [NDSI'19 paper](https://www.usenix.org/system/files/nsdi19-shrivastav.pdf).

 # Shoal simulator